Subaru chief says inspections were flawed, like Nissan’s

 Subaru will submit a report on the problem to the government on Monday, Yoshinaga told reporters.
 He said a domestic recall is likely, spanning the entire Subaru lineup totaling 255,000 vehicles.

-“We are truly sorry, and we apologize,” Yoshinaga said, after bowing deeply.
+“We are truly sorry, and we apologize,” Yoshinaga said.
 “We all wanted to do the tests properly.”

-The government ordered automakers to check their inspection procedures after Nissan apologized for allowing unauthorized employees to do final vehicle checks for years.
+The government ordered automakers to check their inspection procedures after Nissan Motor Co. apologized for allowing unauthorized employees to do final vehicle checks for years.

-The scandals have stunned the public and cast a shadow over this nation’s prized image for “monozukuri” or craftsman-like production, reputed for high quality and meticulousness.
+The scandals have stunned the public and cast a shadow over this nation’s prized “monozukuri,” or production, reputed for quality, order and meticulousness.

 Yoshinaga said the faulty inspections for Subaru’s finished products had been going on for 30 years.
-The workers involved did not fully realize their method was wrong, and a thorough review of the entire inspection system is needed, he said.
+The workers involved did not fully realize their method was wrong, he said.

 Subaru, formerly called Fuji Heavy Industries, is partnered with Toyota Motor Corp., a top shareholder.
 Toyota and Honda Motor Co. have said they did not have dubious inspections.
 Toyota said it was checking with Subaru on the reported irregularities.